European campaigners for Robin Hood Tax are optimistic but see next eight weeks as crucial ones for the campaign.

 Recently the French and German Finance Ministers sent EU Commissioners a letter making formal proposals for a broad-based Financial Transaction Tax (FTT but also commonly referred to as a Robin Hood Tax).
 Crucially, they say “we believe the European Union should lead the global mobilisation on this issue.”

 The FTT is a tiny tax, a fraction of a percent, on financial transactions that could be used to fund efforts to fight poverty and climate change.
 Supporters also think that it would also dampen financial speculation, one of the main drivers of the recession that started in 2008.
 The tax would not apply to the overwhelming majority of citizens.

 Letter sends strong message

-The letter was sent from the German and French Finance Ministers to EU Internal Market Commissioner and Tax Commissioner (full text of the letter here ).
+The letter was sent from the German and French Finance Ministers to EU Internal Market Commissioner and Tax Commissioner (see full text of the letter here ).
 Key comments in the letter include:

 “A global financial transaction tax would achieve the two-fold objective of establishing fair burden-sharing and economic efficiency. …[But] we strongly believe that the implementation of a financial transaction tax at the European level would be a crucial step on the path to reaching a global consensus in a way that does not affect European competitiveness.

 “The tax base should be broad and cover all financial transactions related to financial instruments such as equities, bonds, currency transactions and derivatives.
 A low tax rate should be considered in order to minimize the risk of distortions and circumvention.”